rymane/katacoda/python-project/step3.md

-Great job!
-This far we have made a small python project and written unit tests for it.
+Good job!
+This far we have made a small Python project and written unit tests for it.
 Now it is time to set up [Travis CI](https://www.travis-ci.com) which is a service for continuous integrations, used to build and test our code automatically on every push.